keysmusician/holberton_file_downloader/README.md

 ## To do

+- [ ] Search upon clicking the extension instead of clicking "Find files."
+- [ ] Merge Chrome and Firefox folders so both share files (See how [Dark Reader](https://github.com/darkreader/darkreader) does it)
 - [ ] Include toggleable contents by file extension:
   - [ ] Shebangs, where appropriate. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).
   - [ ] Header guards in header files (\*.h)